algolia/instantsearch/docgen/src/guides/custom-backend.md

 });
 ```

-You will now be able to access the property `downloadUrl` on each hit with InstantSearch on the frontend.
+You will now be able to access the property `user` on each hit with InstantSearch on the frontend.

 ## Conclusion